artsy/force/docs/unleash_a-b_testing.md

 In [segment live debugger](https://app.segment.com/artsy-engineering/sources/force-staging/debugger) you can see a live stream of all the events on staging.
 You can use the searchbar to filter out `Experiment Viewed`, click on the one that is yours and review that everything is in order.

+### Terminating an experiment

+- turn feature flag off in both staging/production via the [dashboard](https://unleash.artsy.net/projects/default)
+- open a clean up PR
+- once the PR is live in prod, go to unleash [dashboard](https://unleash.artsy.net/projects/default/) and archive the `feature-flag`

 ### Useful links

 [Setup an ab experiment in 3 simple steps](https://www.getunleash.io/blog/a-b-n-experiments-in-3-simple-steps)